French-speaking Bloc Examines Unrest In Africa - UrduPoint

 French-speaking Bloc Examines Unrest In Africa

-Djerba, Tunisia, (UrduPoint / Pakistan Point News - 20th Nov, 2022 ) :Facing calls to do more to resolve global crises, the world's French-speaking leaders met in Tunisia Sunday to discuss growing instability and popular discontent in Francophone Africa.
+Djerba, Tunisia, (UrduPoint / Pakistan Point News - 21st Nov, 2022 ) :Facing calls to do more to resolve global crises, the world's French-speaking leaders met in Tunisia Sunday to discuss growing instability and popular discontent in francophone Africa.

 The DRC accuses Rwanda of supporting M23 rebels who have seized swathes of territory in its eastern region, displacing tens of thousands of people and igniting regional tensions.

-The head of the 88-member IOF bloc, Louise Mushikiwabo, said Saturday it should strive to be a "link that can be used to prevent tensions from degenerating into conflicts".
+The head of the 88-member IOF bloc, Louise Mushikiwabo, said Sunday that "all the conflict zones were the subject of long debates".

-But Senegalese civil society figure Alioune Tine said the IOF has shown itself to be "totally powerless in the face of fraudulent elections, third mandates (of African leaders) and military coups" in Mali, Guinea, Chad, and Burkina Faso.

-On Sunday, delegates at the conference on the island of Djerba were to also attend workshops on youth and women's entrepreneurship before an economic forum starts.
+"The IOF is an organisation that can support and catalyse (efforts) to mediate between parties in conflict," she said.

+The organisation, whose annual budget is under 100 million Euros, has been accused of being "powerless" in the face of fraudulent elections, power grabs and coups in many of its member states.

-Ahead of the summit, Mushikiwabo told AFP that "the defiance that we're seeing among young people in francophone Africa comes from political disillusionment" and frustrations over daily life.
+Ahead of the summit on the Tunisian island of Djerba, Mushikiwabo told AFP that "the defiance that we're seeing among young people in francophone Africa comes from political disillusionment" and frustrations over daily life.

 The IOF, founded in 1970, aims to promote the French language, develop economic cooperation and help mediate international conflicts.

-Many African leaders have expressed dismay at the West's rapid response to the war in Ukraine, in contrast to wars in their own countries.
+Many African leaders have expressed dismay at the West's rapid response to the war in Ukraine, in contrast to conflicts in their own countries.

+Still, French President Emmanuel Macron said "a declaration of all the members" had stated "a very clear position on the war launched by Russia in Ukraine".

-Senegal's President Macky Sall and Canadian Prime Minister Justin Trudeau have also been among the leaders attending the two-day gathering which ends on Sunday.
+Senegal's President Macky Sall and Canadian Prime Minister Justin Trudeau were also among the leaders attending the two-day gathering that ends on Sunday.

 This year's conference is a diplomatic boon for Tunisian President Kais Saied, whose government has faced international criticism since a sweeping power grab last year in the only democracy to have emerged from the Arab Spring uprisings.